reMarkable/cobalt/README.md

 library has not been approved by the Google ISE team.

 * Prerequisites
-  * Currently this demo is only supported on Linux.
+  * Currently this demo is only supported on Ubuntu Linux.

 * One-time setup.
 You must install R and some other packages:
   * `cd third_party/rappor`